Air-Money/air-money.github.io/react-ui.markdown

 ### AirMoneyModule

-The `AirMoneyModule` is a namespace that provides all AirMoney-specific functionality including components, hooks, and utilities for building AirMoney dApps.
+The `AirMoneyModule` is a namespace that provides all DEGN-specific functionality including components, hooks, and utilities for building DEGN dApps.

 **Components:**
 - `AirMoneyProvider` - Context provider component
 - `Layout` - Main application layout component

 **Hooks:**
-- `useAirMoney` - Hook to access AirMoney context
+- `useAirMoney` - Hook to access DEGN context
 - `useBack` - Hook for back navigation management (AirMoneyModule version - no keyEventManager needed)
 - `useButton` - Hook for device button interactions (AirMoneyModule version - no keyEventManager needed)
 - `useKeyEventListener` - Hook for keyboard event subscription (AirMoneyModule version - no keyEventManager needed)